rails/rails/guides/source/upgrading_ruby_on_rails.md

 * If you want to trace the activity of the autoloader, `ActiveSupport::Dependencies.verbose=` is no longer available, just throw `Rails.autoloaders.log!` in `config/application.rb`.

-Auxiliary internal classes or modules are also gone, like like `ActiveSupport::Dependencies::Reference`, `ActiveSupport::Dependencies::Blamable`, and others.
+Auxiliary internal classes or modules are also gone, like `ActiveSupport::Dependencies::Reference`, `ActiveSupport::Dependencies::Blamable`, and others.

 ### Autoloading during initialization